tekknolagi/tekknolagi.github.com/_posts/2024-10-15-type-inference.md

 ## Algorithm W

-Algorithm W is probably the most famous one (citation needed) because it was presented in the paper as the easiest to prove correct.
+Algorithm W is probably the most famous one{{ site.citation_needed }} because it was presented in the paper as the easiest to prove correct.
 It's also free of side effects, which probably appeals to [Haskell nerds][haskell-uf].